status-im/nimbus-eth2/docs/the_nimbus_book/src/options.md

      --light-client-data-import-mode  Which classes of light client data to import.
 Must be one of: none, only-new, full (slow startup), on-demand (may miss validator duties) [=only-new].
      --light-client-data-max-periods  Maximum number of sync committee periods to retain light client data.
-     --light-supernode         Subscribe to the first half of column subnets [=false].
      --in-process-validators   Disable the push model (the beacon node tells a signing process with the private keys of the validators what to sign and when) and load the validators in the beacon node itself [=true].